christroutner/plugin-template-connextcms/README.md

     * Displaying website analytics summary

 * A new site:
   * Will definitely want to replace the default.hbs and index.hbs files.
   * Will definitely want to replace the keystone.js file.
   * Will have its own JavaScript, CSS, and Font files.
   * There will only be one 'site' that may contain many 'plugins'
+  * A site is more appropriate for a `./merge` file.